ibois-epfl/augmented-carpentry/README.md

 ## TODOList

 > We need an EventSystem, ideally called every frame.
 Collect the events, dispatch them and solve them seperately.
 E.g.: when to stop for drilling/cutting or give feedbacks of depth.
+First we implement a "blocking event system"(we raise and dispatch the event immediately), next a "polling event system" (we ask the sys if a condition is met).

-> We need to adapt basic mouse-click to desktop app with touch screen.
+> MINOR: set a borderless window on the touch screen directly and automatically (maybe with a check if the touch display is present).

 ## Set touch monitor